oroinc/documentation/backend/automated-tests/e2e.rst

 You can find Behat features provided by Oro that cover most application features by running the ``php bin/behat --available-features`` command.
 However, remember that most of them require data fixtures to be loaded to the database, so you cannot use them as-is for the end-to-end testing without the database connection to the tested application.

 .. note:: Some behat steps interact with application services.
-When testing the remote application, avoid using these steps or provide service connection details for the required services in the config/parameters.yml file to fulfill requirements for such step(s).
+When testing the remote application, avoid using these steps or provide service connection details for the required services in the environment variables to fulfill requirements for such step(s).

 Running Tests with Data Fixtures
 --------------------------------